ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 [![event_lengths]({{images}}/event_lengths.png)]({{images}}/event_lengths.png){:.center-img .width-90}

-It seems most event times are less than 2.5 seconds, and we most frequently see events between 0.3s and 0.5s.
+It seems most event times are less than 2.5 seconds, and events are most frequently seen between 0.3s and 0.5s.
 To make sure events are composed of at least one chunk, **I opted to use a chunk size of 0.25s**.
-Alternatively I could have picked a larger chunksize and zero-padded shorter events such that they contained at least one chunk.
+Alternatively I could have picked a larger chunk size and zero-padded shorter events such that they contained at least one chunk.

 <div class="extra-info" markdown="1">
 <span class="extra-info-header">The minimum event length time</span>

 If you're wondering why there are no events lower than 0.33s, it has to do with the event detection heuristics.
-If I used different values, by editing the `config` file, the minimum event length would have been different.
+If I used different values, by editing the [`config`](https://github.com/ekiefl/maple/blob/master/config) file, the minimum event length would have been different.
 Here are the settings I used for this session (and all sessions):

 ```
 [detector]